j23414/SCINET-GEOSPATIAL-RESEARCH-WG/content/6-session6-speakers.md

 <br>
 The 2020 SCINet Geospatial Workshop concludes with a symposium showcasing four invited speakers, each giving a 30-minute presentation on how they use machine learning for agricultural research, followed by a panel discussion.

+{% capture text %}
+The session recording is available for anyone with a usda.gov email address and eAuthentication at (location coming soon).
+{% endcapture %}
+{% include alert.md text=text %}
 <br><br>

 ## AGENDA	(MDT)